 Colorado ranked 9th in the highest increase in population from 2015 to 2016.
 While the nation prepares for a possible nursing shortage, at least one report predicts Colorado will be short about 17,000 licensed practical and registered nurses by the year 2025.
 Current data shows that Colorado ranks in the bottom 5 of states with the oldest population, but given the increase in new residents, it is clear to see that there will be a travel nurse need.

 Host Healthcare offers many travel nursing benefits including competitive pay, tax-free tuition reimbursement, and mentorship for travel therapists.
-Browse through our extensive list of travel nursing jobs or call one of our professional recruiters at (800) 585-1299.
+If you are searching for travel nursing jobs in Florida, California, Texas, Colorado or Illinois, browse through our extensive list of travel nursing jobs or call one of our professional recruiters at (800) 585-1299.

 Article Reviewed by Adam Francis